Import multiple high-scale Kubernetes Clusters into Pulumi

 %20(2).avif)

-Argo Workflows is an open-source, Kubernetes-native workflow engine for defining and orchestrating multi-step pipelines as containerized tasks.
-It is commonly used by platform, data, and ML teams to automate batch processing, ETL, model training, and other job graphs that require reliable execution, retries, and clear run visibility.
-Workflows are declared as Kubernetes resources, making it a natural fit for GitOps-driven operations and cluster-based governance.
+Argo Workflows is an open-source, Kubernetes-native workflow engine for defining and running multi-step pipelines as containerized tasks.
+It is commonly used by platform engineering, data engineering, and MLOps teams to orchestrate batch processing, ETL, model training, and other job graphs that need reliable execution, retries, and clear run visibility.

-Argo typically runs inside a Kubernetes cluster and supports both step-based sequences and DAG-style pipelines, enabling parallel execution and dependency management across container jobs.
+Workflows are declared as Kubernetes custom resources, making Argo a natural fit for GitOps-style operations and cluster-level governance.
+It supports both step-based sequences and DAG-based pipelines, enabling parallel execution and dependency management across container jobs.
+For project context, see the Argo Project.

 Orchestration systems decide where and when workloads run on a cluster of machines (physical or virtual).
 On top of that, orchestration systems usually help manage the lifecycle of the workloads running on them.
 Nowadays, these systems are usually used to orchestrate containers, with the most popular one being Kubernetes.